 Featured Videos from Designed Décor

-- What paint is best for making chalk paint?
-You can use any type of latex paint in your chalk paint recipe.
-The better the quality of latex paint, the better the homemade recipe.
+- What paint type of paint is best for making chalk paint?
+You can use any latex paint or acrylic paint in your chalk paint recipe.
+The better the quality of the paint, the better the homemade recipe.

 - Can you turn acrylic paint into chalk paint?
 Yes, you can use it however, latex paint works best.

 - Can you make chalk paint with baking soda?
-Yes, it does require more sanding as the finish is not as smooth as some of the other powder additives you can use.
+Yes, it does require more sanding as the finish is not as smooth as some of the other powder additives you could use.

-- What is the best DIY chalk paint recipe?
-My personal opinion is the recipe with plaster of Paris.
+- What is the best homemade chalk paint recipe?
+My personal opinion is the plaster of Paris recipe.
 See my comparisons below.

 - Is homemade chalk paint as good as store-bought?
 Again, this is a personal preference.
 I prefer to use premixed store-bought chalk paint.
 Please see the reasons further down in this post.

-You can use a variety of different powders to mix into your latex paint to have homemade chalk paint.
+You can use a variety of different powders to mix into your latex paint for different recipes for homemade chalk paint.
 My personal choice that I have used many times is with plaster of Paris.

 Plaster of Paris Chalk Paint Recipe

 Mix 4 tablespoons of plaster of Paris with 2 tablespoons of warm water.
 You may need a bit more water to get a thin consistency.
-Mix thoroughly with the emersion blender and add the 2 cups of strained paint.
-See the best practices above for all the mixing details. ~ Check out this article if you would like to know more about pop.
+Mix thoroughly with the emersion blender and add the 2 cups of strained latex paint.
+See the best practices above for all the mixing details. ~ Check out this article if you would like to know more about the plaster of Paris.
 What is plaster of Paris?

-Mix 2 parts latex paint to 1 part calcium carbonate.
+Mix 2 parts latex paint to 1 part calcium carbonate powder.
 Mix well using the emersion blender.
-This mixes up well and seems to be easier to mix than the others.
-You may not find it at your local stores and may have to order calcium carbonate online.
+This mixes up well and seems to be the easiest recipe in regards to mixing.
+You may not find it at your local home improvement stores and may have to order calcium carbonate online.

 Baking soda chalk paint recipe